 1. Wash Away Any Loose Dirt

-To begin cleaning your alloy wheels, you will firstly want to wash away any loose dirt with water.
+To begin cleaning your alloy wheels, you will first want to wash away any loose dirt with water.
 If you own a car pressure washer, using the powerful spray will make blasting away any dirt much easier.

 2. Apply The Cleaning Product